 - To evaluate, challenge and approve the Company's strategy, business plan and accompanying financial information, as proposed by Senior Management.
-This process will include: - Monitoring the performance of the Company against established Key Performance Indicators (KPIs)

-- o Approving any material expansions and/or contractions of the Company - O Approving any material expenditure and/or projects - To evaluate, challenge and approve the Company's ORSA, as determined and proposed by the Audit and Risk Committee.
-As part of this approval of the ORSA, the Board will: - o Approve the ORSA policy and process, including validating this process - Challenge the identification and assessment of risks, including any new risk management strategies to be implemented - o Challenge assumptions on which the SCR calculation is based - Approve the long- and short-term capital management plan, having considered the ORSA outcome, business strategy and risk tolerance of the Company - Consider any risks outside of the ORSA process and the extent to which the SCR calculation accommodates these - o Utilise the ORSA for strategic decision-making - To evaluate, challenge and approve the Company's risk appetite and the associated risk tolerances and limits.
+This process will include: - Monitoring the performance of the Company against established Key Performance Indicators (KPIs) - o Approving any material expansions and/or contractions of the Company - o Approving any material expenditure and/or projects - To evaluate, challenge and approve the Company's ORSA.
+As part of this approval of the ORSA, the Board will: - o Approve the ORSA policy and process, including validating this process - o Challenge the identification and assessment of risks, including any new risk management strategies to be implemented - o Challenge assumptions on which the SCR calculation is based - Approve the long- and short-term capital management plan, having considered the ORSA outcome, business strategy and risk tolerance of the Company - Consider any risks outside of the ORSA process and the extent to which the SCR calculation accommodates these - o Utilise the ORSA for strategic decision-making - To evaluate, challenge and approve the Company's risk appetite and the associated risk tolerances and limits.